PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

 ## Run
 ### Implement a data reader interface

-The data_reader funtion in reader.py generate 3 return data: the word's index in dictionary, is it a upper case, the tagged lable of the word.
-These data are response for 3 input data_layer defined at network_conf.ner_net.
+The data_reader funtion in reader.py generates 3 return data: the word's index in dictionary, is it an upper case, the tagged label of the word.
+These data are response for 3 input data_layers defined at network_conf.ner_net.

 ### Train